MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-A-Mobile-Offshore-Drilling-Units/part-108-Design-Equipment/subpart-B-Construction-Arrangement/subjectgroup-ECFR530ee11b342e21e-Helicopter-Facilities/section-108.233.md

 (1) At least the size of the rotor diameter of the largest single main rotor helicopter that will be used on the facility; or

-(2) If tandem main rotor helicopters use the facility, at least of a size to provide a longitudinal axis of9/10 the overall length of the helicopter, and a width of3/4 of the overall length of the helicopter.
+(2) If tandem main rotor helicopters use the facility, at least of a size to provide a longitudinal axis of 9/10 the overall length of the helicopter, and a width of 3/4 of the overall length of the helicopter.

 Note: